ajmorton/advent_of_code/2023-nim/Thoughts.md

 # Thoughts on Nim as things progress

+## Final thoughts
+Solid language 👍.
+Flexible, good stdlib, easy to read and write.
+Most of my issues came from the language server being a bit weak, for example in the line`let foo = connsCopy[egeA].find(edgeB)` reports an error on the entire line saying `expression '' has no type (or is ambiguous)`, although the correct `undeclared identifier: 'edgA'` error is there if you look for it.

+Runtimes for this year are good with less than 200 ms at the time of writing and 15 out of 25 days running in under a millisecond.
+I'll try shave off some more runtime but NP-hard problems like day 23 are look pretty intractable.
+It's been pretty easy to optimise memory usage to get results comparable to some of the C++/Rust solutions on the subreddit.
+Still annoying that string slices are expensive instead of reading into existing memory.
+Need to understand Views better to fix that.

+Finally - and this is the important thing for AoC langauges - no new language feature that jumped out to me.
+Zig had native option and error types, Crystal had the Ruby-style syntax etc. I guess Nim had the friendly syntax, but it feels like it sits in a happy medium of multiple languages with no USP of note.
+It's not an issue - good and consistent design choices are important - I just didn't scratch that newFeature (TM) itch.

 ## Day 00 - Setting up the framework

 Bot of a rough start here.